xaverh/vscode-clang-format/README.md

 ## Usage

-This extension allows clang-format to be used to format C/C++, Javascript etc. source files directly from within Visual Studio Code.
+This extension allows clang-format (version 3.6 or higher) to be used to format C/C++, Javascript etc. source files directly from within Visual Studio Code.

 Files can be formatted on-demand by right clicking in the document and